AddictedCoins/IPCheckur/README.md

 # IPCheckur

-A Minecraft IP detection tool that allows server operators to check players' IP addresses and their corresponding GeoIP locations.
+A Minecraft IP detection tool that allows server operators to check players' IP addresses and their corresponding GeoIP locations using MaxMind's GeoIP Database.

 ## Table of Contents